Battle of Ramnagar: Battle

 By November, the British had at last assembled a large army on the frontier of the Punjab, under the Commander-in-Chief, General Sir Hugh Gough.
 Gough had been criticised for his unvarying frontal attacks during the First Anglo-Sikh War, which had led to heavy British casualties and some near disasters.

 In the early hours of the morning of 22 November, Gough ordered a force of cavalry and horse artillery, with a single infantry brigade, to move to the Chenab crossing near Ramnagar (In present day Pakistan), apparently intending to capture the position by surprise.
 The Sikhs occupied strong positions on both banks of the river and on an island in mid-stream.
 The river was only a narrow stream, but the wide bed it occupied during the monsoon season was treacherous soft sand, in which cavalry and artillery could become bogged down.

 At dawn, the British force assembled opposite the fords.
 The 3rd Light Dragoons and 8th Bengal Light Cavalry drove some Sikhs back across the river from positions on the east bank.
 At this point, hitherto concealed Sikh batteries opened fire.
 The British cavalry had difficulty extricating themselves from the soft ground.
 Gough's horse artillery was outgunned and forced to retire, leaving behind a 6-pounder gun which had become bogged down.
 The brigade commander, Sir Colin Campbell, called up troops to retrieve the gun but was over-ruled by Gough.

 Sher Singh sent 3,000 horsemen across the fords to take advantage of the British check.
 Gough ordered the main body of his cavalry (the 14th Light Dragoons and the 5th Bengal Light Cavalry) to attack them.
-These drove back the Sikh horsemen but as they pursued them down the river bank, they were hit by heavy artillery fire.
+These drove back the Sikh horsemen but Gough's cavalry pursuing them down the river bank was hit by heavy artillery fire.
 The Sikh cavalry also turned about and hit the 5th Light Cavalry, causing heavy casualties.

 The Commanding Officer of the 14th Light Dragoons, Colonel William Havelock, led another charge, apparently without orders.
 He and his leading troopers were surrounded and cut down.
 After a third charge failed, Brigadier Charles Robert Cureton, the commander of the cavalry division to which the troops belonged, galloped up and ordered a retreat.
 He himself was then killed by musket fire.